JaskiratSingh10/TrackerX/README.md

 ## 📖 About This Project

-This is my **first REST API project** as a student!
-I built this Subscription Tracker API to help users manage their various subscriptions (Netflix, Spotify, etc.) with automated email reminders.
+I have built this REST API to help users manage their various subscriptions (Netflix, Spotify, etc.) with automated email reminders.
 The project demonstrates modern backend development practices including authentication, database design, workflow automation, and email services.

 ## ✨ Key Features